Michigan judge sides with open-carry of firearms at polling stations | Law-Order

-Michigan is an "open-carry" state, meaning a firearm can be generally carried in public by its lawful owner without a permit, though that does not apply to churches, schools, libraries, hospitals and a handful of other public places.
+Michigan is an "open-carry" state, meaning a firearm can be generally carried in public by its lawful owner without a permit, although that does not apply to churches, schools, libraries, hospitals and a handful of other public places.
+Benson's order prohibited the open carrying of guns within 100 feet (30 m) of any voting or vote-counting location on Election Day, Nov.
+3, a measure she said was "necessary to ensure every voter is protected."

+But Michigan-based gun owners groups challenged her decree as an abuse of authority and sought a preliminary injunction to prevent its enforcement.
+Michigan Court of Claims Judge Christopher Murray sided with the gun owners, finding that Benson had failed to abide by the state's Administrative Procedures Act (APA) in imposing her open-carry ban, and that the plaintiffs were likely to prevail on that basis.

+The judge added that existing state laws already make it a crime to intimidate voters "with or without a firearm," and explicitly bar the open carry of weapons in some venues that are used as polling sites, such as places of worship.
+Murray also said that with the election just a week away, there was still time, although not a lot, to obtain appellate review of his ruling.

 ALSO READ